Justin01Wu/others/security/README.md

 + delegation: usually used in enterprise application, the application represents the permission for users, users info is in payload.
     + Sample : db access, AWS access

 Wrong authority mode in the application: should use delegations.
-We don’t have token renewal issue
+We don’t have token renewal issue because it is not exposed to end user.

 ## "as user" function
 "as user" function is degined for QA and DEV env to simulate another user to test permission